rockman007372/Obsidian-Vault/CS3230 Lecture 3 - Graph.md

 		- identify all edges takes O(m + n)
 		- why m + n? check each node once and **each edge at most twice**
 - paths and connectivity
-	- a path is a sequece of consecutive nodes connected by edges
+	- a path is a sequence of consecutive nodes connected by edges
-	- a simple path: no repeated nodes
+	- a simple path: no repeated nodes (all **distinct** nodes)
 	- graph is connected = there is a path btw every 2 nodes
 - cycle: same start and end node, else no repeated nodes
 - tree: connected undirected graph with no cycle